electrickery/ps2keyboard2matrix/README.md

 computer specific matrix.
 Quite a lot of special cases are needed to get all characters properly shifted or unshifted.

-For two keys the match is not exact:
+For two TRS-80 M1 keys the match is not exact:

 - The BREAK key is mapped to the PS/2 End key.
 PS/2 Pause/Break is not regular as the make and break codes are the same.
 - The CLEAR key has no proper PS/2 equivalent.
 The PS/2 Home key is used.
 Its behaviour is to clear the screen and place the cursor in the upper left of the screen.

+The Aster CT-80 has additional keys, some add more ASCII characters, some extra functionality:

+- The Cont key has no PS/2 equivalent, Insert is chosen.
+- F0 is mapped on F10.
+This means F5 to F9, F11 and F12 are still dead.

 All non-TRS-80 keys are currently unmapped.
 The CT-80 has some more, but these aren't used in BASIC.
 So I couldn't test them for now...